Myth: ED only occurs in older men.

 Myth: Oral medications, such as Viagra, are the only treatment for erectile dysfunction.

 Fact: Viagra, or other oral medications, are just one option for treating ED.
 Before prescribing oral medications, physicians often recommend lifestyle changes such as weight loss or quitting smoking first.
 The top priority in the treatment of ED is identifying and treating any underlying conditions.
 If a patient is still experiencing symptoms of ED, the doctor could prescribe oral medications such as Viagra or even penile injections such as Trimix.

 Myth: ED is just a personal problem and is not dangerous.

 Fact: It is true that ED is not dangerous itself, but often there is some other underlying condition causing it.
 Therefore, it may signal something more harmful if left untreated such as heart disease or high blood pressure.
 This is why it is important to speak with your physician as soon as possible to identify any causes before they escalate.

 Myth: You don’t need to see a doctor.
 Herbal supplements can treat ED.

 Fact: Herbal supplements are not regulated by the FDA and can interfere with any other medications you may be taking.
 They can also be very dangerous for other medical conditions that may be causing the ED symptoms.
 It’s always important to speak with your doctor before taking any herbal supplements.

 Myth: Taking medications will not cause ED.

-Fact: Often times men are on medications for high blood pressure or even antidepressants to treat depression.
+Fact: Often times, men are on medications for high blood pressure or anti-depressants to treat depression.
 These medications have side effects that can cause erectile dysfunction.
 Here are other common erectile dysfunction causes to be aware of.